dschadlich/david-personal-website/README.md

-# my-second-github-repo
+# david-personal-website
-An initial test repo for A100 Apprentices to use to practice on.
+A repo to house my personal resume site.